karimbahgat/PyAgg/README.rst

    pie slices, and point symbols like circles, squares, and triangles with an optional flattening factor.
--  Style your drawing sizes and distances in several types of units, including pixels, percentagea, cm, mm, inches, and font points, by specifying the real world size of your image.
+-  Style your drawing sizes and distances in several types of units, including pixels, percentages, cm, mm, inches, and font points, by specifying the real world size of your image.
 -  Smart support for text writing, including text anchoring, and automatic detection of available fonts.